pypa/packaging.python.org/source/deployment.rst

   Meaning: x86, x64, ARM, others?

-  For Python-only packages, it *should* be straightforward to deploy on all platforms where Python can run.
+  For Python-only distributions, it *should* be straightforward to deploy on all platforms where Python can run.

-  For packages with binary extensions, deployment is major headache.
+  For distributions with binary extensions, deployment is major headache.
 Not only must the extensions be built on all the combinations of operating system and hardware platform, but they must also be tested, preferably on continuous integration platforms.
 The issues are similar to the "multiple python